Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

-{Assessing shear strain through dislocation glide requires to estimate the number of dislocations having traversed a grain with the idea that each dislocation incrementally contributes to the change of aspect ratio (grain elongation along the glide direction and shrinkage in the respective perpendicular direction).
-If a number $n$ of full dislocations (or pairs of partials) traverses a crystallite of equivalent diameter $D$, it is sheared by $n\cdot b$, where $b=\unit[0.275]{nm}$ is the length of the Burgers vector.
-This causes a shear strain $\gamma\left( n,D \right)\approx nb/D$ respectively the related plastic strain $\varepsilon_\mathrm{p,dis} \left( n,D\right)=\gamma/\sqrt{3}$ \cite{Argon2008}.
-Estimating the associated change of aspect ratio $\alpha$ of the grain relies upon the grain geometry.
-Since basically we apply simple shear, let us assume for the sake of simplicity that the initially undeformed grain can be represented by its two dimensional cross section.
-We further simplify matters by approximating the cross section by an ellipse with {semi-major axis} $A$ and {semi-minor axis} $B$; this geometry is commonly used by automated crystal orientation mapping by means of TEM (ACOM-TEM) \cite{Kobler2013,Kobler2015} to represent grain shape information.
-Complying with the definition of grain size $D$, the ellipse has identical area as a circular grain with diameter $D$, i.e. $ \pi D^2/4 = \pi A B$ and the aspect ratio $\alpha_{\mathrm{}}$ is defined as $\alpha_{\mathrm{}} = A/B$.}
+Shear-strain through dislocation glide will be assessed with the idea that dislocations incrementally contribute to the change of aspect ratio (grain elongation along the glide direction and shrinkage in the respective perpendicular direction).
+For example, when dislocations (or pairs of partials) traverse a crystallite of equivalent diameter $D$, it is sheared by a shear increment $\delta s$.
+This causes a shear-strain $\gamma\left( \delta s,D \right)\approx \delta s/D$ respectively the related plastic strain $\varepsilon_\mathrm{p,dis} \left( \delta s,D\right)=\gamma/\sqrt{3}$ \cite{Argon2008}.
+Estimating the associated change of aspect ratio $\alpha$ of grains relies upon their geometry.
+Since we apply plane shear, let us assume for the sake of simplicity that the initially undeformed grains can be represented by their two dimensional cross section.
+We further simplify matters by approximating the cross section by an ellipses with major semiaxis $A$ and minor semiaxis $B$; this geometry is commonly used by automated crystal orientation mapping by means of TEM (ACOM-TEM) \cite{Kobler2013,Kobler2015} to represent grain-shape information.
+Complying with the definition of grain size $D$, the ellipse has identical area as a circular grain with diameter $D$, i.e. $ \pi D^2/4 = \pi A B$ and the aspect ratio $\alpha = A/B$.